Glimesh/glimesh.tv/lib/glimesh_web/templates/about/conduct.html.md

 - If you are in a game and someone starts using racial slurs you as a streamer are expected to mute them or request that they stop.
 If they will not stop, you are expected to leave the game or room and find a new one.
 - During AFK and 24/7 streams, you will be held responsible for the contents of the chat even if you are not there in the stream.

-#### Event Streaming
-Streaming live events without prior authorization from the event organizer is not allowed.
-Concerts, movies, or other public events are typically protected by copyright and live streams that stream these without permission are not allowed.
-If you have permission to stream an event please contact Glimesh prior to streaming the event to avoid confusion.
+#### Live & Recorded Media Use
+Streaming sports, pay-per-view content, concerts, or other similar live or recorded media without prior authorization from the organizer or copyright holder is a violation of our Terms of Service.
+This type of media includes, but is not limited to:

+- Concerts
+- Movies
+- Television Shows
+- Sports Matches

+Glimesh requires that streamers submit proof of licensing prior to streaming this type of content.
+If proof of licensing has not been submitted, the stream will be taken down without prior notice and appropriate action will be taken against the account.
+Proof can be submitted to Glimesh at support@glimesh.tv.

 ## Special Types of Content